• Newsletters

 "My first tip is to try the low-and-slow approach," says Carroll.
 "Start with a very small, pea-sized amount, and then wait a few days to evaluate your tolerance."
 If you don't get a reaction, Carroll recommends trying it again.
 If the product makes your skin red and flaky, she suggests mixing the retinol formula with your moisturizer or using it on top of the moisturizer.
 In a nutshell, apply retinol once a week at first to see how your skin reacts.
 Then gradually work up to every other day or three times a week.

 Another key tip for using retinol products is to incorporate it into your nighttime skincare routine only, as it makes skin more sensitive to sunlight.
 Mizen and Carroll both stress the importance of using sunscreen with retinol.
-"You should be wearing an SPF of over 50 on a daily basis regardless of whether you are using a topical retinoid or not," says Carroll.
-"The best sunscreen is one that you will wear happily 365 days a year."
+"You should be wearing at minimum an SPF 50 on a daily basis regardless of whether you are using a topical retinoid or not," says Carroll.
 She advises looking for a formula that protects against both UVA and UVB rays, as well as one that is recognized by the Canadian Dermatology Association.

 Why do some skin types react to retinol?